 Navigating your way through a busy airport environment can be a challenging experience, but for passengers with hidden disabilities and their families, there are further complexities.

-We’ve introduced a unique lanyard that can be worn by passengers that acts as a discrete sign to all airport staff that additional support may be required as they travel through the airport.
+We've introduced a unique hidden disability lanyard that can be worn by passengers and acts as a discrete sign to all airport staff that additional support may be required as they travel through the airport.

 This could simply mean: